codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

 `inline-block` is another display attribute.
-You must use this, instead of `inline` to make the element appear inline because the `div` with the class `title` contains a block element, `<h2>`, that takes over and expands across the end of the line.
+You must use `inline-block` rather than `inline` to make the element appear inline because the `div` with the class `title` contains a block element, `<h2>`, that takes over and expands across the end of the line.

 > Using firebug, change `inline-block` to `inline` and notice how they render